Shubham13421/Olist-E-commerce-Dataset/README.md

 ## 📌 Project Overview

-This project analyzes the Brazilian Olist e-commerce dataset using **SQL and Power BI** to extract meaningful business insights.
+In this project, I analyzed the Brazilian Olist e-commerce dataset using **SQL and Power BI** to extract meaningful business insights.
 It focuses on customer behavior, sales performance, and revenue trends to support data-driven decision-making.

 ---